IlMusu/IlMusuEnchantmentsMod/README.md

 <details>
 <summary><b>Details here</b></summary>
-The damage reduction increases with the level of the enchantment:
+The damage reduction increases with the level of the enchantment: <br />
 At level 1, the damage reduction is 1.5 half-hearts. <br />
 At level 2, the damage reduction is 3.0 half-hearts. <br />
 At level 3, the damage reduction is 4.5 half-hearts. <br />